|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Ether is also used as shorthand to refer to one of the most common ethers, diethyl ether, shown above.

-Always read the MSDS before using an ether so you know what safety precautions to take.
+Always read the Safety Data Sheet before using an ether so you know what safety precautions to take.
 Use appropriate engineering controls, wear appropriate personal protective equipment (PPE), have good ventilation, and avoid heat or ignition sources.

 See also: alcohol, peroxides.